LE BOAT AND GROUPE BENETEAU MAKE WAVES WITH NEW 10-YEAR PARTNERSHIP

 — Cheryl Brown, Managing Director

 Speaking about the development, Cheryl Brown, Le Boat’s Managing Director, said: “We’re delighted to be building upon our long-standing relationship with Groupe Beneteau to support the next stage of Le Boat’s growth journey.
-It will allow us to continue developing high-quality river cruisers which our customers will love and enable us both to expand into North America.
+It will allow us to continue developing high quality river cruisers which our customer will love, and enable us both to expand into North America.
 With these innovative new boats and stunning potential cruising grounds, this offers us a fantastic opportunity to grow both the charter and boat sales sides of our business.”

 For the Groupe Beneteau, this collaboration with Europe's leading boat rental company is a further step in its strategy to move upmarket and innovate for sustainable and accessible boating.
 By improving the customer experience in the yacht charter sector, the Group is responding both to new sailing expectations and to the growing demand of the sharing economy.

-The new Liberty boat range goes on sale from 06 June 10, 2024, and will be available to cruise from selected Le Boat bases in France, Germany, England, and The Netherlands in the 2025 season.
+The new Liberty boat range goes on sale from 06 June 2024 and will be available to cruise from selected Le Boat bases in France, Germany, England and The Netherlands in the 2025 season.
 No experience is required.
-For more information https://leboat.com or
+For more information in Australia visit www.leboat.com.au or call 1800 118 940 AND in South Africa visit www.leboat.co.za or CALL+27800172946

 https://youtu.be/bYy4zcYwOvc See more here